 Unless you are placing it in a shrine that you have built indoors, you should keep the altar at a proportionate size to the space in question.

-Some people insist that auspicious dimensions identified by the feng shui ruler is mean for tombs and yin feng shui.
+Some people insist that auspicious dimensions identified by the feng shui ruler is only meant for tombs and yin feng shui.

 This is simply not true.